BJuzz10/Health-Kiosk-web-app/README.md

 # To See data filtering process refer to ipynbCode folder
 - this is a separate folder that has no backend functions, it's where it shows how data filtering logic works
 - omron.csv is the unfiltered csv where you can observe that data are displayed in one columnn as well as data from previous users
-- OutputTemp.csv is the filtered results where it displays the temperature data
+- Output2.csv and Output3.csv is the filtered results where it displays the Blood Pressure(SYS/DIA) data

 ## Expected output
 ```bash